tswise/csci-4830-821-hw2-journal/in-progress/chfa5693-zed.md

 ## Progress

 *   2016-03-01: Today I forked the repo and I am waiting for a response
 *   from the owner.
-I also looked at the pther pull requests and it seems
+I also looked at the other pull requests and it seems
 *   like this project may be dead or not actively worked on anymore because
 *   There are 4 other oull requests from other people.